top of page

 processed-0979a3de-4edd-4bcf-b2dc-9ae7df8d009d_VhGpt3yV.jpeg

 What is now known as the House of `Abbud in Acre is in two parts: the eastern part, which was the house of `Udi Khammar and the western part, which was the house of `Abbud himself.
-Baha'u'llah had one room of the eastern section to Himself, and it was there that He revealed His Book of Laws, the Kitab-i-Aqdas (circa 1873).
+Baha'u'llah had one room of the eastern section to Himself, and it was there that He revealed his Book of Laws, the Kitab-i-Aqdas (circa 1873).
 Bahá'u'lláh wrote the Fire Tablet in the House of Abbud in 1871.
 Bahá'u'lláh wrote the tablet in response to questions by a Bahá'í believer from Iran.
 The tablet is written in rhyming verse, has the form of a conversation between Bahá'u'lláh and God, and reflects the sufferings of Bahá'u'lláh.
 Bahá'ís often recite this tablet in times of difficulty.

 Bahai places